 Don’t Miss:

-- Enjoy specialty shops, riverfront dining, museums and entertainment along the scenic pedestrian Riverwalk Landing, then rent a bike, kayak or paddleboard from on-site vendors to take out on the water.
+- Enjoy specialty shops, riverfront dining, museums, and entertainment along the scenic pedestrian Riverwalk Landing, then rent a bike, kayak, or paddleboard from on-site vendors to take out on the water.

 - Learn more about America’s historic beginnings at the American Revolution Museum at Yorktown and Yorktown Battlefield, best known as the site of the final battle of the American Revolution.

-- Take a detour to Watermen’s Museum and see how the Chesapeake Bay Watermen helped shape our nation, from pre-colonial times all the way to today’s current fishermen.
+- Take a detour to The Watermen's Museum and see how the Chesapeake Bay Watermen helped shape our nation, from pre-colonial times all the way to today’s current fishermen.

 It’s not all about history in Williamsburg.
 There is shopping, dining, and modern entertainment that can fill up a few spare hours during a road trip detour.
 Williamsburg exits off I-64 East include 234 and 238.